poggit/virion/spec.md

 if the asset file is transitively under its parent directory, i.e. `src/path/to`.
 It is *undefined* whether and how shading tools would copy files under `src` but not under the `src/${antigen}` directory in PSR-0.
-Furthermore, it is *undefined* whether and how shading tools would copy files under non-PHP files or non-PSR-[0/4]-complaint under `sharable`.
+Furthermore, it is *undefined* whether and how shading tools would copy non-PHP files or non-PSR-[0/4]-compliant under `sharable`.
 However, shading tools would ignore all files under the project directory other than `virion.yml`, `src` and `sharable`.

 Unlike plugin resources, virions do *not* have a specific directory for assets.